EN (English)

 Expressions of concerns

 Where investigations of the concerns raised provide conclusive evidence of misconduct or serious issues, corrections or retractions typically follow the expression of concern.
-However, the expression of concern may remain as is if investigations are inconclusive or it is difficult or impossible to investigate the issues identified (e.g. limited cooperation from authors and/or their institutions).
+However, the expression of concern may remain if investigations are inconclusive or if it is difficult or impossible to investigate the issues identified (e.g. limited cooperation from authors and/or their institutions).

 Retractions